west757/PayLES/README.md

 - rework resources, maybe include tags and search
 - pdf export option
 - joint spouse with two LES's
-- simplify capturing sgli rate
+- simplify capturing sgli rate and remarks
 - create unit tests
 - check mobile use
 - minify style.css and script.js when pushed into a production environment